ABI-Software/ABIBook/PMR/PMR-cellmlrepositorytutorial.rst

 Working with the repository web interface
 =========================================

-This part of the tutorial will teach you how to find models in the CellML model repository `(http://models.physiomeproject.org) <http://models.physiomeproject.org>`_, how to view a range of information about those models, and how to download models.
+This part of the tutorial will teach you how to find models in the Physiome model repository `(http://models.physiomeproject.org) <http://models.physiomeproject.org>`_, how to view a range of information about those models, and how to download models.
 The first page in the repository consists of basic navigation, a link to the main model listing, a search box at the top right, and a list of model category links as shown below.

 .. figure:: /PMR/images/PMR-tut1-mainscreen.png
    :align: center